 The Grand Seiko Heritage Collection Series 9 SLGH005, powered by the high-beat Caliber 9SA5, is inspired by the white Shirakaba birch trees that grow near the studio in Shizukuishi.
-Our test examines how nature and watchmaking are reflected in this latest creation.
+This test from the WatchTime Archives examines how nature and watchmaking are reflected in this the nature-influenced creation.

 The word “birch” dates back to an Indo-European term that meant shiny or shimmering — describing the white bark of this distinctive deciduous tree.